fengtan/ldap-explorer/README.md

 - setting to limit number of results to display (1,000 in jxplorer)
 - implement pager for folders that include > 1,000 items

-# ldap-browser README
+# ldap-explorer README

-This is the README for your extension "ldap-browser".
+This is the README for your extension "ldap-explorer".
 After writing up a brief description, we recommend including the following sections.

 ## Features